 Survey Data Analysis in Applied Settings provides readers with an accessible hands-on approach to modern day applied survey data analysis.
-It offers detailed insight as well as the step-by-step methods and techniques needed to collect, prepare, analyze, and interpret survey data.
-The book covers presentation of data, an overview of survey design, nonresponse and missing data analysis, and aims to raise awareness of the hidden biases that often underlie poorly analyzed survey data.
-A companion website is also included which features computer code (primarily for R) that can be manipulated by the reader for their own purpose.
+It offers detailed insights and step-by-step methods and techniques to collect, prepare, analyze and interpret survey data.
+The book covers the presentation of data, an overview of survey design, nonresponse and missing data analysis, and an awareness of the hidden biases that often underlie poorly analyzed survey data.
+A companion website features computer code (primarily for R) that can be manipulated by the reader for their own purpose.

 - Methodically guides readers through survey analysis via real-data examples

-- Companion website provides customizable code for immediate use
+- Includes a companion website that provides customizable code for immediate use

 - Covers scoring questionnaires, psychometric analysis, graphing and more

 - Provides a solid knowledge foundation for more advanced psychometrics

 Academic researchers, graduate students in social sciences, professionals and clinicians working in applied settings

 - Survey Design